 - Three words: bath sponges yucky!
 Loofah or bath sponges seem inherently gross so, if it’s been awhile, toss them.

 - Hair dressers are product pushers.
 Do you really need a mousse, a serum and a leave-in conditioner before you blow dry?
 I don’t think so.
 Toss and RECYCLE the containers, keeping only the hair products you really need.

 - Make-up has an expiration date but it’s not always noted on the packaging.
 Here’s a good little guide to help you figure all that out.
 Toss the expired ones, consider how many products you really use, REDUCING how much you purchase in the future.
 REDUCE the amount of free samples you accept (that Clinique one is hard to pass up, I know) or donate small cosmetic bags to womens’ shelters (REUSE).

-Decluttering the Dreaded Garage and Basement
+The Dreaded Garage and Basement

 - Mr. F&F and I recently tackled the basement paint storage, after living in this house for 17 years.
 And many paint jobs, he might add.
 If the cans are almost empty, remove the lid and let it dry completely.
 This is acceptable for disposal.
 For fuller cans, there is household chemicals and toxic waste disposal at the county dump.
 Fuller cans of newish paint are accepted at Habitat for resale (REUSE).